Hepi34/PowerMode/README.md

 Current bugs:
 - Battery saver may not switch on or off correctly.
 To temponarily fix this, turn it on or off once from the settings app.
+- The app may show the wrong modes on startup.
+Please close the app and reopen it.
+This only has to be done once after installation.

 Screenshots (old):